-Sarah Stockton is a writer, editor, and spiritual director.
-As an adjunct faculty member, Sarah taught courses in spirituality and literature at the University of San Francisco for eleven years.
-Her graduate thesis focused on engaged pedagogy and transformative learning in adult education.
-Prior to teaching, Sarah worked in college admissions and student services at San Francisco State University, helping young students and returning adults navigate the byways of higher education.
-Sarah also holds a certificate from UC Berkeley in Drug and Alcohol Studies with a counseling emphasis.
-As an editor, Sarah has specialized in personal essays and academic writing, including editing college admissions essays, master’s theses, EdD and PhD dissertations.
+In academia, Sarah holds a BA/English with a creative writing emphasis from San Francisco State University.
+Her graduate studies (MA/Education) from SFSU focused on engaged pedagogy and transformational learning in adult education.
+From that springboard, and in conjunction with her training as a spiritual director, Sarah taught online courses on the spirituality, poetry, and literature of meaningful work for adult students at the University of San Francisco for eleven years.
+Prior to teaching, Sarah worked in college admissions and student services at San Francisco State University, helping new students and returning adults navigate the byways of higher education.
+She also holds a certificate from U.C.
+Berkeley in Drug and Alcohol Studies, with a counseling emphasis.
+Sarah has created and taught numerous workshops and courses on creativity, and on writing as a spiritual practice.
+As a freelance editor, Sarah has specialized in poetry, personal essays, news articles, college-admissions essays, and dissertations.

-Sarah has also worked as a journalist and essayist, covering the topics of parenting, higher education, addiction and recovery, spirituality, and cultural commentary in such venues as Presence: the Journal of Spiritual Directors International, the Chronicle of Higher Education, the San Francisco Chronicle, America Magazine, and various dotcoms.
-Sarah published a collection of essays on becoming a spiritual director in 2004, and A Pen and a Path, writing as a spiritual practice in 2005.
+Sarah published a collection of essays on becoming a spiritual director and the book A Pen and a Path: writing as a spiritual practice .
+She has also worked as a journalist, blogger, and essayist, covering the topics of parenting, higher education, addiction and recovery, spirituality, creativity, and cultural commentary in such venues as Presence: the Journal of Spiritual Directors International; the Chronicle of Higher Education; the San Francisco Chronicle; America Magazine, as well as MTV Parents Connect and various other dotcoms.
+She has also written poems and essays about her experiences with domestic violence, single-motherhood, trauma, and chronic illness.